LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 $ py -m ubtsl --help
 ```

+### Load a profile

-If profiles are available, they can be activated with the `--profiles` parameter at startup.
+If profiles are available, they can be activated with the `--profile` parameter at startup.

 ```
 $ ubtsl --profile LUNAUSDT_SELL
 ```

+### Command line arguments

 Instead of loading the values from profiles, they can also be defined explicitly via command line parameters.